 The UW MRSEC and University of Puerto Rico Mayagüez (UPRM) have a history of sustained interaction that has positively impacted the participation of Hispanic people in materials science and engineering at all levels of the pipeline, from K-12 through faculty.
-The partnership is grounded in research collaborations between faculty members at both universities, and includes several UPRM faculty members who have received PhDs in engineering at UW-Madison (Yomaira Pagan Torres, Patricia Ortiz Bermudez, Nelson Cardona Martinez, Maribella Domenech, Garcia, and others).
+The partnership is grounded in research collaborations between faculty members at both universities and includes several UPRM faculty members who have received PhDs in engineering at UW-Madison (Yomaira Pagan Torres, Patricia Ortiz Bermudez, Nelson Cardona Martinez, Maribella Domenech, Garcia, and others).
 The partnership was supported from 2009-2014 through a Partnerships for Research and Education in Materials (PREM) grant.

 The cross-cultural Research Experience for Teachers (RET) program gives teachers from Wisconsin and Puerto Rico the opportunity to work in a research laboratory under the mentorship of a UW MRSEC or UPRM faculty member and a graduate student or postdoctoral associate.
 The RET participants and their mentors co-develop a classroom curriculum module that the teacher implements and evaluates in their own classroom.
 The summer program ends with a capstone week program where the teachers meet face-to-face at one of the two sites to share their research experiences and present their modules to each other.
-In the 2017 program, the MRSEC funded 3 teachers at UW and 2 at UPRM; capstone week was held in Puerto Rico.
+In the 2017 program, the MRSEC funded four teachers at UW and one at UPRM; capstone week was held in Puerto Rico.
 In addition, both the UW MRSEC and UPRM host undergraduates through their and Research Experience for Undergraduates (REU) programs.
 The UPRM program began in 2014 and uses many of the best practices developed in the UW MRSEC REU program.
-From 2015 to 2017, a total of 20 students from UPRM participated in the REU program.
+From 2015 to 2017, over 30 students from UPRM participated in the REU program.